Select Page

 If you sell serialized products, you’ll need an extra level of precision in your inventory tracking.
 When you receive your products, you’ll have to record how many units you received, as well as the serial number assigned to each individual unit.

 Record this serial number on any stock transfers to other storage locations and any sales or returns.
 Entering long serial numbers after every product movement can be time-consuming.
 For this reason, having your serial numbers printed out as scannable barcodes can be helpful.
 This way, your staff can use a barcode scanner to scan how much of a particular product they moved.
-Then scan a second set of barcodes to identify precisely which serials were included in that transaction.
+Then, scan a second set of barcodes to identify precisely which serials were included in that transaction.

 We’ve heard from customers that they previously tracked serial numbers using complex spreadsheets.
 Each row of these spreadsheets would represent a product and its corresponding serial number.
 While these can work for smaller batches of serialized products, it can also be very easy to make mistakes and overwrite data.

-We’ve designed inFlow Cloud to make this process easier. inFlow ensures that serial numbers follow serialized products through every stock transfer and transaction — from initial purchase to final sale.
+We’ve designed inFlow Inventory to make this process easier. inFlow ensures that serial numbers follow serialized products through every stock transfer and transaction — from initial purchase to final sale.
 So you can rest easy knowing that you can track your serial numbers without resorting to giant spreadsheets to manage them.

-Try inFlow Cloud free
+Try inFlow for free

 No credit card required.
 Sign up now!